NORMANDY AND BRITTANY HERITAGE CELEBRATING HISTORY, ARTS & CULINARY TRADITIONS

 – Cultural guided Tours

-– Transportation by private SUV car or Van, departing from Paris
+– Transportation by car or van, departing from Paris

 Join us to explore Normandy and Brittany millenary history featuring an unparalleled heritage with remarkable sites to visit and strong culinary traditions.

-Normandy and Brittany Heritage itinerary has been designed by Corinne Preteur.
-Departing from Paris, this tour includes private houses and/or boutique-hotel accommodation, guided cultural and food tours, cooking class and gourmet experiences in traditional restaurants.
-You will meet the best producers.
-You will also visit stunning spots.
+Normandy and Brittany Heritage is a Lifestyle Vacations’ exclusive tour including an itinerary that Corinne Preteur has designed personally.
+Departing from Paris, this tour includes a luxury B&B and a private villa accommodation, guided cultural and food tours, visits to local producers, one market cooking class and gourmet experiences in traditional restaurants.
 The tour is guided by Corinne Preteur personally.

 La Villa d’Etel in Morbihan (Brittany)